nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Installation for a Single Master
 -----------------------------------

-1. Create a nodes file for Ansible configuration for a single master in the openshift-ansible directory with the contents shown below.
+1. Create a nodes or inventory file for Ansible configuration for a single master in the openshift-ansible directory with the contents shown below.

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets:

   ..
-Note:: The following nodes file is provided as a sample.
-Please update the values with your actual deployment.
-The below nodes file deploys OpenShift version 3.7.9.
-To deploy OpenShift version 3.6, use 'openshift_pkg_version=-3.6.173.0.5' or to deploy OpenShift version 3.5, use 'openshift_pkg_version=-3.5.5.5'
+Note:: The following nodes file is just as a sample.
+Please use or update the values with your actual deployment.
+The below nodes file deploys OpenShift version 3.11.
+To deploy OpenShift version 3.6, use 'openshift_pkg_version=-3.6.173.0.5' or to deploy OpenShift version 3.5, use 'openshift_pkg_version=-3.5.5.5' etc

 ::